 Third time offenders and beyond can expect ever increasing fines, jail time, license suspension and the required Ignition Interlock Device.

-This is why it’s so important that you contact a qualified DUI attorney, whether it’s for first offense or your fifth!
-The most important thing a lawyer can do is keep the DUI off your record.
-While it’s not always possible to defeat DUI charges, it is our specialty and we will try our best for you!
+This is why it’s so important that you contact a qualified DUI attorney, whether it’s for first offense or your fifth.
+The most important thing a lawyer can do is protect your record, by getting the charge dropped or reduced so that you face less severe penalties.
+While it’s not always possible to defeat DUI charges, it is one of our specialties and we will try our best for you!

 What else might happen after a DUI?

-Frankly, no DUI looks good on your record.
-That’s why it’s important to hire reliable legal help, we can try to get the charges reduced to a “wet and reckless” in many situations.
+All of these potential consequences are largely avoidable with the right counsel on your side.
+That’s why it’s important to hire reliable legal help, we can try to get the charges reduced to reckless driving or dropped in many situations.
 If you’ve been charged with DUI schedule a consultation with us today.
 We’ll be honest about your options and work hard for YOU!
-Call us now at 888-737-4129.
-We can help as your slip and fall lawyer, DUI law and auto accident attorney.
+Call us now at 727-610-6459.

 Related Reading & Resources: